Gyula, Hungary

-Gyula (/hu/; Jula; Jula or Giula) is a town in Békés County, Hungary.
+Gyula (/hu/; Jula or Giula; Jula) is a town in Békés County, Hungary.

 The town is best known for its medieval castle and a thermal bath.
 Ferenc Erkel, the composer of the Hungarian national anthem, and Albrecht Dürer the Elder, the father of Albrecht Dürer, were also born in Gyula, as was the 2025 Nobel Prize in Literature laureate László Krasznahorkai.

 Name

 Gyula is named after the medieval Hungarian warlord Gyula III.
 Gyula was also a title among the Hungarian tribes and still a common male given name.

 In Romanian, the town is known as Jula or Giula, in German as Jula and in Turkish as Göle.

 Geography

 Gyula is located in the Great Hungarian Plain on the River Fehér-Körös, 235 km southeast from Budapest and 5 km from the border with Romania.
 The (Szeged-)Békéscsaba-Gyula-Kötegyán railway line and Highway 44 also cross the town.
 Highway 44 is a four-lane expressway between Gyula and the county seat Békéscsaba.